tochman/the_blue_print/chapters/02-building-react-applications.md

 - **Build tools**: Setting up efficient development environments with Create React App, Vite, and custom configurations
 - **Styling strategies**: Choosing and implementing styling solutions that scale with your application

-These aren't just technical details—they're architectural decisions that will shape your entire development experience.
+These aren't just technical details.
+They're architectural decisions that will shape your entire development experience.
 :::

-## Single Page Applications: The Foundation of Modern Web Apps
+## Single page applications: the foundation of modern web apps

 Before diving into React-specific techniques, we need to understand the fundamental shift that React applications represent: the move from traditional multi-page applications to single page applications (SPAs).

-### Understanding Traditional Multi-Page Applications {.unnumbered .unlisted}
+### Understanding traditional multi-page applications {.unnumbered .unlisted}

 Traditional web applications work like a series of separate documents.
 When you click a link or submit a form, your browser makes a request to the server, which responds with a completely new HTML page.
 Your browser then discards the current page and renders the new one from scratch.